craftcms/cms/docs/extend/element-types.md

 If the `$fieldLayoutId`  property is set, <api:craft\services\Elements::saveElement()> will store it in the `elements.fieldLayoutId` column in the database, and your elements will be re-populated with the values when they are fetched down the road.

 Alternatively, you can override the `getFieldLayout()` method, and fetch/return the field layout yourself.
-This might be preferrable if your element type only has a single field layout (like user accounts).
+This might be preferable if your element type only has a single field layout (like user accounts).

 ```php
 public function getFieldLayout()